social-media-ethics-automation/book/book_contents/ch04_data/05_data_computer/05_activity.md

-# Reflections: Data and Social media
+# Design Activity: Data and Social media

 Look at a social media site:
 Identify different pieces of data on the site and answer these questions: